ifrahlateef/AI-Automation_Projects/(Survey)README.md

 ---

 ##  Design for Self-Sufficiency (The "One-Click" Solution)
-A key senior-level achievement was making this advanced technology accessible to non-technical Business Delivery and HR teams:
+A key achievement was making this advanced technology accessible to non-technical Business Delivery teams:
 * **CLI Interface:** Built a simplified command-line interface where users can simply drop an Excel file and click **"RUN"** to execute the entire Python backend.
 * **Knowledge Transfer & Literacy:** Facilitated hands-on workshops where I translated technical concepts into business logic (e.g., explaining Clustering as "automated grouping of similar concerns").
 * **User Documentation:** Authored a concise User Guide to ensure 100% self-sufficiency, fostering a culture of technical independence.